ErpNetDocs/info/features/applications/data-warehouse.md

 ## Get meaningul information from @@name navigators

-Information input need not be a nuisance – with the *Data Warehouse* module you can simply copy and paste data in the navigator – in the same field sequence as in your Excel table.
+Information input need not be a nuisance – with the *Data Warehouse* module you can simply copy and paste data in the navigator – in the same field sequence as in your spreadsheet.
 You can then grant different levels of access rights to stakeholders, [edit or update field data](https://info.erp.net/features/general/custom-attributes.html), and define which fields need to keep their historical versions.

 ![Data input](screenshot%202.png)